 We started to offer financial service cloud solutions in 2018 as we see the huge demands for cloud in the financial service sector.
 We have pioneered the private implementation of one-stop end-to-end public cloud solutions, which could effectively address the pain points faced by financial institutions amid the regulatory requirements, digital transformation and business innovation.
 Our financial service cloud solutions primarily consist of four types of solutions, including architecture, cloud native, value chain and intelligence cloud solutions.
 We have successfully deployed flagship projects for leading institutions such as China Construction Bank and Huatai Securities.
-The following diagram illustrates the architecture of our financial service cloud solutions.

-- Digital transformation: Our customized financial service architecture solutions, by providing high-performance cloud computing service at lower costs, enable financial institutions to achieve digital transformation and migrate to cloud. - Cloud native benefits: Our financial service cloud native solutions enable financial institutions to enjoy various benefits brought by cloud technologies, including high security, reliability, availability and flexibility. - Value-chain connection: By connecting the entire value chain in finance vertical, our financial service value chain solutions help customers to establish ecosystems and achieve synergies. - Business innovation: Our intelligent financial service solutions equip financial institutions with big data analytics and AI capabilities, enabling them to easily and efficiently realize business innovations.
+- Digital transformation: Our customized financial service architecture solutions, by providing high-performance cloud computing service at lower costs, enable financial institutions to achieve digital transformation and migrate to cloud. - Cloud native benefits: Our financial service cloud native solutions enable financial institutions to enjoy various benefits brought by cloud technologies, including high security, reliability, availability and flexibility. - Value-chain connection: By connecting the entire value chain in finance vertical, our financial service value chain solutions help customers to establish ecosystems and achieve synergies. - Business innovation: Our intelligent financial service solutions equip financial institutions with big data analytics capabilities, enabling them to easily and efficiently realize business innovations.